shreeshb51/recognition_of_facial_emotions_via_cnn/README.md

 - Pillow>=8.0.0
 ```

-2. Download the dataset used (uploaded to this repository as well) from [Kaggle](https://www.kaggle.com/datasets/aadityasinghal/facial-expression-dataset).
+3. Download the dataset used in this project from [Kaggle](https://www.kaggle.com/datasets/aadityasinghal/facial-expression-dataset).

 ## Usage